lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-delivery.md

 - cognitive impairments or learning disabilities
 - deafness or impaired hearing

-Find out more about designing and checking content for accessibility.
+See our guidance on [making content accessible](/docs/core/accessibility/overview).

 ## Optimising content for search

-We have evidence that most of our users search for content on Google, so it’s important to use keywords in your content.
+We know that most of our users come to our websites through searching on Google.
+Keywords are the common terms people use when searching for information, so it’s important to use the same keywords in your content.

-This includes adding keywords in the title, teaser text, meta description and body of content.

-It’s also important to use the same terms that your audience use to search.
-This helps them find your content easily and quickly.
-[Google Trends](https://trends.google.com/trends/?geo=GB) is a good tool to find out what people search for.
+Optimising your content for search will help users find it easily and quickly.

-See our guidance on optimising content for search.
+See our guidance on [optimising content for search](#) - LINK TO BE ADDED.

 ## Learning and iterating